 John Ciano enters his second season as an assistant coach with the Saints.
 He spent the previous two seasons serving on Cesar Markovic's staff at NJIT.
 A 2009 graduate of Manhattan College, Ciano brought four years of collegiate coaching experience with him to Loudonville.

-"I am extremely happy and very lucky to have Coach Ciano follow me to Siena," said Markovic.
+"I am extremely happy and very lucky to have Coach Ciano follow me to Siena," said Markovic upon his hiring.
 "He is truly one of the best young assistants in college soccer.
 Coach Ciano will be a tremendous asset to our program and is an incredibly loyal and hardworking individual who has a great future in the game."

 A four-year collegiate starter in goal at Central Connecticut (2005) and Manhattan (2006-08), Ciano was an assistant coach under Markovic at NJIT and spent a lot of time working with goalkeepers.
 Inheriting a goalie corps that had posted a 2.03 goals against average in the year before his arrival, the Highlanders keepers improved to a 1.67 goals against average and three shutouts in his first season and a 1.44 goals against average and five clean sheets last fall.

-Ciano played a key role in helping Markovic lead NJIT to their best mark at the Division I level last fall in posting a 10-9 record.
+Ciano played a key role in helping Markovic lead NJIT to their best mark at the Division I level in 2012 in posting a 10-9 record.
 The Highlanders were ranked in the NSCAA North Atlantic Poll throughout the season, achieving a peak ranking of third.

 Ciano began his coaching career at Division III Manhattanville College from 2009-10.
 In his two seasons, Ciano helped guide the Valiants to a 23-11-2 record including the 2009 Freedom Conference Regular Season Championship.